Every year for my dad's birthday...

 - small knife and cutting board

-- additional small piping bag or drip bottle (for decorating the cup with chocolate fudge or syrup)
+- additional small piping bag or squeeze bottle (for decorating with chocolate ganache)

 - martini glass – I used a glass one, but feel free to use a plastic martini glass if you’d rather